When everything’s so easy to get, we become greedy, consuming more than we need

-It doesn’t help that whenever I look at my phone and scroll through the never-ending abyss that is social media, I see the world going to shit: deadly diseases, wildfires, natural disasters, discrimination, politics.
-There is a universal sense of paranoia and fear on my feed.
+It doesn’t help that whenever I look at my phone and scroll through the never-ending abyss of social media, I see the world going to shit: deadly diseases, wildfires, natural disasters, discrimination, and politics.
+There is a universal sense of paranoia and fear in my feed.

-I used to think that replacing my consumption of the filtered lives of people with reading relevant news articles was the solution to my anxiety.
-I had this notion that if I substitute the content I’m reading to something more productive, I would feel a whole lot better.
+I used to think that replacing my consumption of people’s filtered lives with reading relevant news articles was the solution to my anxiety.
+I had this notion that if I substitute the content I’m reading for something more productive, I would feel a whole lot better.
 It took me a long time to realize that I was merely switching one unhealthy thing for another.
 Nothing had changed.